El Salvador: Retrial for woman accused of abortion | The China Post

 The case so far

-- Prosecutors argue the baby’s death was the result of an abortion
+- Prosecutors claim the baby’s death was the result of an abortion.

 ‘